maizzle/maizzle.com/content/docs/environments.md

 </x-main>
 ```

-The value of the `href-production` attribute will be used when building for the `href` attribute when doing `npm run build` or `maizzle build production`.
+The value of the `href-production` attribute will be used for the `href` attribute when doing `npm run build` or `maizzle build production`.

 The `href-production` attribute itself will then be removed from the output.